Pine View School (1994-2005), Macalester College (2005-2009), University of Victoria (2009-2014)

 University of Sussex

-I’m an American postdoc working in the UK, and I study what happens to galaxies when they go crashing into each other.
+My Work: I teach Astronomy at Oberlin College in the US & I study what happens to galaxies when they go crashing into each other.

 When galaxies collide, they don’t just smack into each other and get stuck – there’s a long period of time where the two galaxies are circling each other before they actually merge into a single object.
 I study what happens to these galaxies during that early period before they become a single object.
 Each galaxy pulls on the other due to gravity, which stretches the galaxies apart, slowly changing their shape and moving the stars and gas inside the galaxy into new places.